OccTENS: 3D Occupancy World Model via Temporal Next-Scale Prediction: Experiments

 \subsection{Main Results}

-The evaluation of OccTENS includes two tasks: 3D occupancy reconstruction task and 4D occupancy forecasting task.
-The 3D occupancy reconstruction focuses on compressing the occupancy into a latent space and reconstructing the occupancy from the compressed representation.
+{The evaluation of OccTENS includes two tasks: 4D occupancy forecasting task and the motion planning task.
 The 4D occupancy forecasting task aims to forecast the future observation of 3D occupancy scenes.
-We report the mIoU and IoU for the two tasks.
+The motion planning task plans a trajectory for the ego vehicle.}

-\textbf{4D Occupancy Forecasting} In this experiment, we compare our method with state-of-the-art approaches on the 4D occupancy forecasting task.
-Following common practice, we conduct our evaluation in two highlights: (1) using ground-truth 3D occupancy data (-O); and (2) using predicted results from FBOCC~\cite{li2023fb} based on camera data (-F).
+\textbf{4D Occupancy Forecasting} In this experiment, we compare our method with state-of-the-art approaches on the 4D occupancy forecasting task. {In fairness, we only report the occupancy generation with \textbf{only} historical observation as input, with no additional auxiliary inputs.} Following common practice, we conduct our evaluation in two highlights: (1) using ground-truth 3D occupancy data (-O); and (2) using predicted results from FBOCC~\cite{li2023fb} based on camera data (-F).
 The results are shown in Tab.~\ref{tab:nuscenes_main}.
 We observe that our OccTENS achieves significant performance gain over existing methods in short-time forecasting within 3 seconds.
-Specifically, for occupancy input, we can see that compared with OccWorld, OccTENS improves the average IoU from 29.17 to 31.03 and the average mIoU from 19.93 to 22.06.
-For camera input, we observe that OccTENS improves the average IoU from 22.99 to 24.35 and improves the average mIoU from 8.66 to 11.79.
-These results highlight the strong predictive performance of OccTENS, which sets the state-of-the-art on the nuScenes val dataset.
-Moreover, as shown in Fig.~\ref{fig:long_generation}, OccTENS demonstrates significantly improved performance in long-term sequence generation, producing coherent, high-fidelity occupancy scenes that closely mirror real-world 3D dynamics.
+These results highlight the strong predictive performance of OccTENS, which sets the state-of-the-art on the nuScenes dataset and Waymo dataset.
+Moreover, as shown in Fig.~\ref{fig:long_generation}, OccTENS demonstrates significantly improved performance in long-term sequence generation, producing coherent, high-fidelity occupancy scenes that closely mirror 3D dynamics.